bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 17°
-- Partly Cloudy
+- Mostly Clear
-- 74% humidity
+- 72% humidity
-- 10 mph wind
+- 11 mph wind
-- 51% cloud cover
+- 36% cloud cover
 - 41 AQI 🟩
 - 0.06 inches of snow in the past 24 hours
 - 0.08 inches of snow and 0.02 inches of rain expected in the next 48 hours